Pop Culture Madness!

 1920 - The first commercial radio station, 8MK "Detroit News Radiophone" (now WWJ), began operations in Detroit, Michigan.

-1938 - Lou Gehrig hits his 23rd career grand slam, a record that stood until 2013 years when it was broken by Alex Rodriguez.
+1938 – Lou Gehrig hit his 23rd career grand slam, a record that stood until 2013 when Alex Rodriguez broke it.

 1975 - NASA launched the Viking 1 planetary probe toward Mars.

-1977 - NASA launched the Voyager 2 spacecraft towards the outer solar system..
+1977 – NASA launched the Voyager 2 spacecraft toward the outer solar system.

 August 21